Recipe: Hay Baked Ham with Cider Sauce

 STEP 2

 Remove the hay from the water, squeezing out any excess, then mix with the rosemary or lavender.
-Put some hay in the base of a roasting tray, place the ham on top and pack the rest of the hay on to the ham.
+Put some hay on the base of a roasting tray, place the gammon on top and pack the rest of the hay on top of the meat.

 -